fauconraba/online-shop/README.md

 .
 Interactive Menu: Navigate through the application with a simple text-based menu.
 ### Tech Stack:
 .
 C++ Standard Library: Utilizes vector and algorithm for efficient data management and processing.
 .
-Object-Oriented Design: Implements Product, Item, and Shop classes for modular and reusable code.
-.
-File Separation: making the project organized and easier to extend.
+Object-Oriented Design: Implements Product, Item, and Shop classes for modular and reusable code .
+File Separation: making the project organized and easier to extend